shaojun/open_docs/projects/edge/kafka_dependency_on_Jetson.md

 now, run the test demo on the app just compiled, it just send detected data to kafka server on topic `test`:

+ **make sure the video file is h.264 encoded, otherwise the app may hang!!**
  **_replace the `<ADD-YOUR-HOST-IP-HERE>` with your kafka server's ip or url domain name value_**